-As summer finally draws to a close, we’re retreating indoors for our upcoming mate dates – and luckily for us, there’s plenty of choice right here in Manchester.
+As winter finally begins to draw to a close, we’re finally emerging from our winter hibernation for our upcoming mate dates – and luckily for us, there are plenty of choices right here in Manchester.
 From casual bars with grub for everyone to those packed full of fun activities, here’s our guide to the best places for mate dates in Manchester.

 1. Flight Club

 One of Manchester’s most fun activity bars, Flight Club is the perfect environment for a proper catch up with mates, with a number of digital darts games available to play that really bring out everyone’s competitive edge.
 Take over your own oche for an hour or an hour and a half, enjoy table service where you can fill up on tasty cocktails, pizzas and more, or take on a bottomless brunch while showing your mates your skills.
 Book it here.
 Flight Club, Ship Canal House, 98 King St, M2 4WU.

 2. Crazy Pedro’s Bottomless Brunch

 Crazy Pedro’s arguably has one of the best bottomless brunches in Manchester.
 Combining both bottomless slices and bottomless drinks, there’s plenty on the menu for groups of mates to try alongside a vast array of drinks – which includes cocktails, prosecco, beers and more.
 A proper pizza crowd-pleaser.
 Crazy Pedros, Short St, M4 1AA | 55-57 Bridge St, M3 3BQ.